June 2, 2017

 For more resources on temporary worker safety, visit OSHA’s Protecting Temporary Workers page .
 OSHA has also offered guidance on injury and illness recordkeeping requirements for temporary workers.

-Are subcontractors covered for workers’ compensation?
+Hiring subcontractors: Are they covered for workers’ compensation?

 Anyone working independently for your organization needs to be covered for work injuries.
 An independent contractor working alone may or may not carry workers’ comp insurance.